SeanMott/PPC/README.md

 This is not done yet, as every tool hasen't been finalized.

 - Step 1: Grab the latest [release]() and zip it.
 Then grab a Game Cube ROM you wish to decompile.
+Always use the version of DTK we provide.
+As it's what the lexer has been made to parse.
+And later or earlier versions might change syntax.

 - Step 2: in a command prompt run `python Stage0_Disassemble.py "pathToTheROM" "outputDirectory"`